© The Scoring Method 2021. All Rights Reserved.

 Tired of going to the course and being frustrated by the same results?
 Let’s mix it up with a few challenges to help you have more fun and learn something about your game.

-Recently coach Will Robins was on the Golf Science Lab podcast and shared 3 strategies you can go test this week.
+Recently, coach Will Robins was on the Golf Science Lab podcast and shared three strategies you can go test this week.

-The fact is that if you can get rid of the big numbers, then it’s not that hard to keep on making pars + bogeys, and keep yourself around the scores you want to shoot.
+The fact is that if you can get rid of the big numbers, then it’s not that hard to keep on making pars + bogeys and keeping yourself around the scores you want to shoot.